As you know, we have already battled with the rules of when to use different spellings for the same words, and it has been no small task.

 Non-countable nouns, also known as uncountable nouns or mass nouns, are things that can't be divided into separate elements.
 In other words, they can't be 'counted'.

-For example, instead of saying a milk, you should say a glass of milk, because even if you literally owned all the milk in the world, you still couldn't have milk.
+For example, instead of saying a milk, you should say a glass of milk, because even if you literally owned all the milk in the world, you still couldn't have a milk.
 That would be like having a dirt, or a pollen.

 Examples of non-countable verbs are: